minicli/runtimes/README.md

-# minicli/oci
+# minicli/runtimes

-Minimalist / distroless OCI images for running Minicli on cloud-native environments
+Minimalist / distroless OCI images for running Minicli with PHP on cloud-native environments